univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Enables or disables the account verification and request of new verification tokens for the :program:`Self Service`.
 For more information, see :ref:`user-management-password-changes-by-users-selfregistration-account-verification`.

+.. envvar:: users/default/administrator

+   Configures the default user name for the domain administrator.
+The value might be changed during an AD Takeover.
+For more information, see :ref:`windows-adtakeover-migrate`.